 Eight seconds.
 That’s not a whole lot of time at all.
 But that’s the average attention span of the typical internet user (fun fact - it’s one second less than a goldfish’s).
 What does that mean for us marketers?
 We now have even less time to engage our target audience before they scroll down their timelines and forget the messages we’ve invested countless hours on crafting.
 Now is the time to spend time grabbing your prospective client’s attention both visually AND audibly through your YouTube channel.

 YouTube has become the second largest search engine (Google being the first), so it’s vital to spend time optimizing your videos to reach as many of your buyer personas as possible.
-If you do, the likelyhood of your video reaching the first page of search results pages (SERPs) increases by 53 times.
-Try it: type in “how to do long division” in Google.
-Does your search result page look anything like this?
-If so, you now see why making your videos search engine friendly is key.
+If you do, the likelihood of your video reaching the first page of search results pages (SERPs) increases by 53 times.
 Here are a few tips to help you get found quicker and increase traffic to your website through your videos.